JAY AUGER – website owner, editor, author

 I first started the Rally Group B Shrine as a side project on my personal blog in 2014.
 Two years later it became its own website dedicated to preserving Group B history.
 For me the passion began in 1986 after seeing my first Group B rally car.
 That event changed my life and is solely responsible for my love of cars and rallying.
 I have since become a published author by providing articles to auto magazines of renown.

-Dylan is of a new generation of car enthusiasts very passionate about motorsport history, specialising in obscure or little known cars and brands, including the Group B era of rallying.
-His dedication to writing related stories on a very popular automotive blog has earned him a well-deserved spot on the Rally Group B Shrine on-assignment team.
+Dylan is of a new generation of car enthusiasts very passionate and intrigued about motorsport history, specialising in obscure or little known cars and brands, including the Group B era of rallying.
+His dedication to writing related and similar stories on a very popular automotive blog has earned him a well-deserved spot on the Rally Group B Shrine on-assignment team.

 SOCIAL MEDIA MANAGER WANTED! – inquire within